-So you see, André's employability and his chances of earning a good living were as much a result of the economic forces operating at the time he began looking for a job as of any of his personal qualifications.
-Had he graduated only 5 years earlier-when the unemployment rate hovered around 10%-his job prospects would have been even worse.
-Had he graduated a few years later-when employment opportunities are projected to improve-his prospects would have been much brighter.
+So you see, André's employability in his chosen field and his chances of earning a good living were as much a result of the economic forces operating at the time he began looking for a job as of any of his personal qualifications.
+Had he graduated only 10 years earlier-during the Great Recession, when the unemployment rate hovered around 10%-his job prospects would have been much worse.
+But had he graduated 2 or 3 years later-when employment opportunities are projected to improve even more for graduates in his field-his prospects would have been much brighter.

-And what about Michael and Louise?
+And what about Michael and Grace?
 It seems perfectly reasonable to conclude that something about either of them or the combination of the two caused their breakup.
-We tend to view dating relationships-not to mention marriages-as successes or failures based solely on the traits or behaviors of the two people involved.
+We tend to view dating relationships-not to mention marriages-as successes or failures based solely on the traits or actions of the two people involved.

-But how would your assessment of the situation change if you found out that Lee-to whom Louise had always been secretly attracted-had just broken up with his longtime girlfriend, Julie, and was now available?
+But how would your assessment of the situation change if you found out that Lee-to whom Grace had always been secretly attracted-had just broken up with his longtime girlfriend, Julie, and was now available?
 Like it or not, relationships are not exclusively private entities; they're always being influenced by forces beyond our control.
 They take place within a larger network of friends, acquaintances, ex-partners, coworkers, fellow students, and people as yet unknown who may make desirable or, at the very least, acceptable dating partners.
-On Facebook, people routinely post up-to-the-minute changes in the status of their relationships, thereby instantaneously advertising shifts in their availability.
+On social media, people routinely post up-to-the-minute changes in the status of their relationships, thereby instantaneously advertising shifts in their availability.

 When people believe they have no better alternative, they tend to stay with their present partners, even if they are not particularly satisfied.
 When people think that better relationships are available to them, they may become less committed to staying in their present ones.
-Indeed, people's perceptions of what characterizes a good relationship (such as fairness, compatibility, affection) are less likely to determine when and if it ends than the presence or absence of favorable alternatives (Felmlee, Sprecher, & Bassin, 1990).
+Indeed, people's perceptions of what characterizes a good relationship (such as fairness, compatibility, or affection) are less likely to determine when and if it ends than the presence or absence of favorable alternatives (Felmlee, Sprecher, & Bassin, 1990).
 Research shows that the risk of a relationship ending increases as the supply of potential alternative relationships increases (South & Lloyd, 1995).

-In addition, Louise's decision to leave could have been indirectly affected by the sheer number of potentially obtainable partners-a result of shifts in the birthrate 20 years or so earlier.
-Today, there are roughly 126 U.S. men between 25 and 34 who are single, divorced, or widowed for every 100 women in the same categories (K. Parker, Wang, & Rohal, 2014).
-For a single, heterosexual woman like Louise, such a surplus of college-age men increases the likelihood that she would eventually find a better alternative to Michael.
+In addition, Grace's decision to leave could have been indirectly affected by the sheer number of potentially obtainable partners-a result of shifts in the birthrate 20 years or so earlier.
+There are roughly 126 U.S. men between 25 and 34 who are single, divorced, or widowed for every 100 women in the same categories (K. Parker, Wang, & Rohal, 2014).
+For a single, heterosexual woman like Grace, such a surplus of college-age men increases the likelihood that she would eventually find a better alternative to Michael.
 Fifty years ago, however, when there were 180 single men for every 100 single women, her chances would have been even better.
 The number of available alternatives can also vary geographically.
-For instance, Michael's prospects would improve if he were living in Auburn, Maine, where there are 81 unmarried men for every 100 unmarried women, but sink if he lived in Mansfield, Ohio, where there are 215 unmarried men for every 100 unmarried women (Pew Research Social and Demographic Trends, 2014).
-In sum, Michael's interpersonal value, and therefore the stability of his relationship with Louise, may have suffered not because of anything he did but because of population forces over which he had little, if any, control.
+For instance, Michael's prospects would improve if he were living in Rocky Mount, North Carolina, where there are 72 unmarried men for every 100 unmarried women, but his chances would sink if he lived in Mansfield, Ohio, where there are 215 unmarried men for every 100 unmarried women (Pew Research Social & Demographic Trends, 2014).
+In sum, Michael's interpersonal value, and therefore the stability of his relationship with Grace, may have suffered not because of anything he did but because of population forces over which he had little, if any, control.